Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Durability

 Despite the predominantly plastic build, the Audio-Technica ATH-M40X is very durable.
-There is a little bit of creak in the plastic but you’d have to be fairly rough with these to cause any serious damage.
+There is a little bit of creak in the plastic, but you’d have to be fairly rough with these to cause any serious damage.

-Audio-Technica ATH-M40x Details
+Audio-Technica ATH-M40x Build Quality.

 The Audio-Technica ATH-M40X features a primarily plastic build.

-Component quality is also high with excellent Neodymium Magnet Drivers.
+Component quality is also high, with excellent Neodymium Magnet Drivers.
 Cables are also robust and dependable.
 The included carry pouch also offers some protection from the elements.

 These are a rugged and solid pair of headphones that are highly unlikely to give out on you early.